 Single video feeds do not affect system performance, so performance is not likely to be a top factor when selecting system components

-Whether edge or cloud-based, architecture impacts the security and performance of your facial recognition system and is an essential consideration for operators seeking maximum speed.
+Whether edge or cloud-based, architecture impacts the security and performance of your facial recognition system.
+This means it is an essential consideration for operators seeking maximum speed.
 Edge-based systems operate faster because information does not have to be sent back and forth to the cloud, usually adding several seconds of transmission time.

 However, the cloud can be a better option for use cases with specific characteristics: